Is Manaslu Circuit Trek Alternative to Annapurna Circuit?

 4. Less Developed Infrastructure

 The Manaslu Circuit Trek’s infrastructure is not as well-developed as other well-known trekking locations in Nepal.
-Moreover, Manaslu Circuit is less well-known than other trekking routes.
+Moreover, the Manaslu Circuit is less well-known than other trekking routes.
 As a result, there are fewer teahouses and lodges along the trekking path, and the amenities might not be as luxurious as elsewhere.

 Less crowded manaslu